Originally published in the Hopkinton Independent

 Sharon Schwartz has always been an adaptive learner.
 In 1997 she became certified in EMDR-Therapy.
 Today, she is one of the leading practitioners in this therapy method which works on symptoms, allowing emotional healing, even when seemingly impervious to other forms of therapy.
 EMDR is an approach that helps people reprocess their stuck beliefs, caused by critical events, adverse life experiences that she calls the “bumps” in their lives.
 Once reprocessed, the bumps dissolve and get “digested”, allowing the client to move from the past thru to the present, eliminating them at warp speed.
 The shift that occurs enables the client to naturally adapt their own behavior and foster positive change in their life.
 “This type of therapy has been incredibly useful in helping people to achieve breakthroughs when other approaches haven’t worked.”

-Turning Point recently updated their web-site, www.tpcounseling.org, and added a blog where Sharon publishes her perspective on such things as anxiety and the developmental challenges of childhood, transitions in young adulthood, parenting, stress management, and other contemporary topics that her clients have helped identify.
+Turning Point recently updated their web-site, www.tpcounseling.org, adding new content and a blog.
+Sharon regularly publishes a unique perspective on such things as attachment and the developmental challenges of childhood, transitions in young adulthood, empathy and parenting, anxiety and stress management, as well as other contemporary topics that her clients have helped identify.

 After 35 years, Schwartz is still energized by her work.
-As the Marathon continues, she gladly reports “Working with young adults, adults and families is very gratifying.
-Even more rewarding, is seeing and helping children and adolescents develop – quite a joy.”
-“One unexpected pleasure of being in the same area for as many years is to hear about recent achievements of past clients, especially my younger ones.
-Another is when life’s challenges necessitate a re-visit, downstream, and just being here for them,” she shared.
+As the Marathon continues, she gladly reports “Working with young and older adults is very gratifying.
+Sometimes even more rewarding, is seeing and helping younger children and adolescents – quite a joy.
+An unexpected pleasure of being in the same area for as many years is to hear about recent achievements of past clients, especially my younger ones.
+Another gift occurs if or when life’s challenges necessitate a client to re-visit with me, downstream.
+I love just being here for them.” she shared.
 It is not surprising to hear that much of her time is spent thinking about how to help people find the power to get out of their vulnerable situations so they can say, “I have my power back and I can handle this!”